guillaumegenthial/tf_ner/README.md

 (These commands will train a bi-LSTM + CRF on the __example__ dataset if you haven't changed `DATADIR` in the `main.py`.)

+__Each model subdirectory contains a breakdown of the instructions__.

 ## Models

 Took inspiration from these papers